-The evaluation of the WtW grants program has four core components:
+The evaluation of the WtW grants program, conducted in 11 local sites,(10) had 4 core components:

-- A descriptive assessment of all WtW grantees, based on two surveys of all WtW grantees nationwide to document program planning and early operations (Perez-Johnson and Hershey 1999; and Perez-Johnson et al. 2000)
+- A descriptive assessment of all WtW grantees, based on two surveys administered to all WtW grantees nationwide to document program planning and early operations (Perez-Johnson and Hershey 1999; Perez-Johnson et al. 2000).

-- A process and implementation analysis, based on exploratory visits to 22 local WtW grant-funded programs (Nightingale et al. 2000), and more detailed analysis of programs in a subset of those sites, referred to as the "in-depth" study sites (Nightingale et al. 2002)
+- A process and implementation analysis, based on exploratory site visits to 22 local WtW-funded programs (Nightingale et al. 2000), two rounds of in-depth visits to 11 of those sites (Nightingale et al. 2002), and follow-up telephone conversations with key administrators in each of the 11 sites (Nightingale et al. 2003).